Ben, in the World: Plot summary

 Alex goes into the jungle with his co-writer, leaving Teresa and Ben in a flat in Rio.
 Teresa grows attached to Ben, and introduces him to several friends, including Inez, who is privileged and works in a compound as a scientist.
 Alex stays longer and longer in the jungle, slowly abandoning his original idea for the movie, along with the inclusion of Ben in the story.

 Inez introduces Ben to scientists from the compound at the flat, who see him as a throwback, and want to study him.
 Initially they have Teresa convince Ben to go for voluntary testing at the compound.
-When Ben becomes agitated, reminded of the testing and abuse suffered in the institution setting of The Fifth Child, he and Teresa refuses any further tests.
+When Ben becomes agitated, reminded of the testing and abuse suffered in the institution setting of The Fifth Child, he and Teresa refuse any further tests.

 Unable to convince the pair to cooperate with the tests, Ben is kidnapped and caged with animals in a laboratory.
 Teresa rescues him with the help of Alfredo, who works at the compound and is an emerging love interest for Teresa.

 After being rescued, Ben is in despair about his repeated poor treatment and abandonment by those who say they care for him.
 Alfredo, in an attempt to cheer him up, claims to have seen people like Ben before, which excites Ben, who wants to be taken to see them.

 The group trek into the mountains to see Ben's people.
 As it turns out, those people are only rock paintings.
 Ben is the only person of his species still alive - he is a step backwards in evolution.
 The crushing despair Ben feels leads him to throw himself off the edge of a cliff.